Video Signals Evaluation for Bearing and Coupling Failures Detection Using the Mirror Technique

 The total video processing time in the DragonVision software was about 28.25 seconds and the total recording time was 3 seconds at 240 fps in FHD.
 Analyzing this point, the user has spent less than 1 minute to perform the condition monitoring of the GIDTEC vibration bench.

-In the “Analysis” tab, once the vibration has been processed, the user proceeds to press the “Show TWF/FFT” button, which allows visualizing the waveform and vibration spectrum associated to the operating condition of the analyzed machine.
+In the “Analysis” tab, once the vibration has been processed, the user proceeds to press the “Show TWF/FFT” button, which allows visualizing the waveform and vibration spectrum associated with the operating condition of the analyzed machine.

 Spectra Results of condition monitoring of the GIDTEC vibration bench.